Many or all companies we feature compensate us. Compensation and editorial

 With the added creditworthiness of a cosigner, a private lender may be willing to extend a refinance loan.
 It’s important to stay current with the payments since your family member or friend’s credit is on the line too.

 The options to refinance a private student loan differ from those for federal borrowers.
-Private student loan servicers aren’t required by law to offer programs to help borrowers out of default.
+The law doesn’t require private student lenders to offer programs to help borrowers out of default.

 However, most private lenders offer some sort of program to help.
-To get the specifics, you’ll want to reach out to your loan holder to find more.
+Reach out to your lender for details.
 Most times, it’s in the form of a hardship forbearance.

 Why are defaulted student loans difficult to refinance?